Piunikhin-Salamon-Schwarz isomorphisms and spectral invariants for conormal bundle: Holomorphic discs, gradient trajectories and moduli spaces

 \section{\textbf{Holomorphic discs, gradient trajectories and moduli spaces}}

+We start with a construction of mixed--type object space that we use for the definition of $\Psi$ and $\Phi$.
 Let $p$ be a critical point of a Morse function $f$.
 Morse homology $HM_k(f)$ is graded by Morse index $k=m_f(p)$ of critical points.\\ To each element of $CF_*(H)$ we can assign a solution of Hamiltonian equation

 For a solution $x$ of~(\ref{eq:HamSys}) there exists a canonically assigned Maslov index see~\cite{O1,RS1,RS2} for details.
 Floer homology $HF_k(H)$ is graded by $k=\mu_N(x)+\frac{1}{2}\dim N$.

 Let ${\mathcal M} (p,f;x,H)$ be the space of pairs of maps